 If you edit images in Worpdress, it appears as if you’ve done the correct thing of resizing and cropping the image down.
 However, the WordPress image editor is non-destructive, which means it keeps the original in the Media Library, and then creates a duplicate for the new edited version.
 Instead, try one of the following software to reduce the image size:

-- Photoshop (Go to Image > Image Size, and choose a resolution of 72px, and if your width is larger than 1200px, you’ll want to reduce that as well.
-Then, use the File > Save for Web… option to compress the image into a JPG.
-This process can compress a print quality image by as much as 99%.)
+Choose a resolution of 72ppi (pixels per inch).
+Reduce any images larger than 1200px, except for a full width stretched slideshow use 1500px - 1900px.
+If the software allows, Save for Web… to compress the image into a JPG.
+This process can compress a print quality image by as much as 99%.